spaceclublasu/Cansat/readme.md

-Here’s a clean, professional **README.md** for your server program, based directly on your `server.py` and `client.py`.
-I’ve structured it the way real engineering projects (including aerospace/embedded systems) document telemetry systems.

----

 # 🚀 CanSat Telemetry Simulation Server

 A lightweight **asynchronous telemetry simulation system** that mimics how a CanSat transmits environmental and motion data to a ground station using WebSockets.